Hypatchia/PremiumEnrollement-MachineLearning-ScikitLearn-Streamlit/README.md

 - Streamlit Web App
 - Jupyter Notebook, Visual Studio Code, Git, GitHub

-## Sample Data

-A sample of the used dataset can be found [here](#) (Replace with your dataset link).
-The dataset includes 143 features and a target feature.
-It represents user demographics, user interactions with app features, user engagement with premium features, and user subscription to the premium service.

 ## Metrics and Results

 The project evaluation metrics include Confusion Matrix, Precision and Recall, and ROC AUC Curves.
 Here are some of the results: